Chapter II – Facebook’s Bot Experiment: Re-imagine Your Facebook Messenger.

 In the future, we can expect Facebook Messenger to integrate with popular payment portals to successfully drive conversations that can ultimately lead to commercial transactions.
 This can also go a long way in helping Facebook reach out to areas where it’s known to have limited access.

 If Facebook succeeds, it will actually be able to create a direct interface between commercial businesses and users within a chat medium.
-This can undoubtedly open up new channels for Facebook to monetise its chat platform.
+This can undoubtedly open up new channels for Facebook to monetize its chat platform.

 Impact on App Developers, Businesses, & Advertisers.

 There are a lot of speculations about messenger app bots disrupting the mobile app culture.
 However, we believe that mobile apps have nothing to fear.
-Mobile apps are known to cater to a loyal set of quality audiences who know where to find their favourite product.
+Mobile apps are known to cater to a loyal set of quality audiences who know where to find their favorite product.

 Brands & Businesses

-Messenger apps can definitely be an added focus zone for brands as most users spend a long hours on these apps.
+Messenger apps can definitely be an added focus zone for brands as most users spend long hours on these apps.
 There’s an exciting possibility of engaging users to shop through chatbots as live-chats can influence users to try out new products out of curiosity and also handle the primary user queries.
-Moreover, use of chatbots can also facilitate in gathering user-intelligence which can help brands cater to the specific taste and preferences of their target audiences.
+Moreover, the use of chatbot can also facilitate in gathering user-intelligence which can help brands cater to the specific taste and preferences of their target audiences.

 Advertising will continue to remain a top priority for businesses as it creates great awareness about their products and services.
 Apart from influencing brand perception and ‘product search’ amongst consumers, marketing initiatives will also have a direct impact on striking quality interactions with chatbots.

 Let’s take an example of a huge private park in your city, which attracts lots of visitors every day.
 Now suppose, the owner decides to open up a mall inside the park premises in order to offer something additional to the visitors.
 This is a great opportunity for the park owner to make some money, as well as for the brands, which would be interested in setting up stores inside the mall.
 But when it comes to attracting customers, it is highly likely that a visitor will choose to go to a well-known store instead of an unheard entity.
-This kind of a user choice is mostly driven by the overall branding and marketing initiatives of businesses.
+This kind of user choice is mostly driven by the overall branding and marketing initiatives of businesses.
 Needless, to say advertising will continue to remain the backbone for driving sales for a business.

 In fact, this highlights the significance of a sound mobile marketing strategy for businesses to ensure that their products have a strong presence on mobile.
 So Bots or ‘no Bots’, mobile advertising will continue to play a decisive role in connecting brands with users.